divio/divio-cloud-docs/how-to/password-protect-project.rst

 How this works
 --------------

-These variables are handled in the :ref:`Divio Cloud single-sign-on <divio-cloud-sso>` module.
+These variables are handled in the :ref:`Divio single-sign-on <divio-cloud-sso>` module.

 You can see exactly what it does with them - and others - in https://github.com/aldryn/aldryn-sso/blob/master/aldryn_config.py